 At the time of its introduction, Il-62 received many positive opinions from the crews and passengers.
 However, after initial euphoria, this aircraft was widely criticized for heavy fuel consumption and short interval between overhauls, significantly increasing the operational costs.
 And although only 12 fatal accidents of Il-62 aircraft were reported until 2009, many of them were really terrible ones with many fatal casualties.

-All three Soviet airliners remained in production for approximately thirty years: Tu-134 was manufactured until 1989, the last Tu-154 for the Russian MoD was officially made in 2013 (although the serial production actually ended in 1998 – beyond this date those aeroplanes were manufactured only in short series and already done fuselages and other parts were used).
-And, however unbelievable, Il-62M is still offered by the Ilyushin company, according to information presented at corporate web site.
+All three Soviet airliners remained in production for approximately thirty years.
+The Tu-134 was manufactured until 1989 and the serial production of the Tu-154 officially ceased in 1998.
+However, a few more aircraft were completed after that date for the Russian Ministry of Defence, with the last one, reportedly, made in 2013.
+Nevertheless, those airliners were made from already manufactured fuselages and spare parts, without re-launching the factory production line.
+And, however unbelievable, at the time this article was written, the Il-62M was still offered by the Ilyushin company, according to information presented at corporate web site.

 Regrettably, this trinity of famous Soviet airliners was never replaced by another generation of aircraft, in the same way covering the market requirements, offering similar operational reliability and, last but not least, gaining a comparable popularity.
 Although being developed and then approved for production, the next generation not only was not able to find any customers in the former Eastern bloc countries (which almost immediately switched for Western aircraft after collapse of the Soviet Union) or enter new markets, but above all, was also poorly received by domestic operators.